 Place of Birth: Sydney, Australia

 Powers/Abilities: Originally the Kangaroo didn't have any super human powers, but was near peak human condition, and after studying and spending years training to mimic a Kangaroo, he was able to jump incredibly high and far.
 Later on, after his enhancements by Jonas Harrow, Kangaroo gained an even greater jumping ability, able to jump 100 yards via his jet boots.
 He also gained superhuman strength with the aid of air jets enhancing his punch, so much so that he was capable of stunning Spider-Man with only a few blows.
+His flying kicks were powerful enough to crack stone floors.
 However, his overwhelming stupidity was always his undoing.

 Weight: (without mechanical devices) 235 lbs.